Witness feared Pistorius might shoot himself

 The state argues that Pistorius killed her deliberately in a fit of rage after the couple had a row.

-Viljoen was the second defence witness called on Monday, taking the stand after her father.
+Viljoen was the second defense witness called on Monday, taking the stand after her father.

 The testimony from both painted a picture of Pistorius as a broken man in the immediate aftermath of the killing.
 Johan Stander said Pistorius was "torn apart, broken, desperate, pleading" as he prayed for Steenkamp to stay alive.